How much is your car worth?

 J.D.
 Power and Associates rated the A6 third among midsize premium cars in owner reported satisfaction.
 This includes how well the vehicle performs and satisfies its owner’s expectations.
 The RLX isn’t in the top three in its category.

-The Audi A6/S6 outsold the Acura RLX by almost 14 to one during the 2019 model year.
+The Audi A6/S6 outsold the Acura RLX by over 17 to one during 2019.

 © 1991-2018 Advanta-STAR Automotive Research.
 All rights reserved.

 Get the best value for your car from an Asbury dealership.